-- 15.1 Applications for admission to Year 7 other than in September, and to Years 8 to 11 at any time, are known as applications made 'outside the normal admission round' or 'in-year admission'. - 15.2 For the avoidance of doubt, banding does not apply to in-year admission. - 15.3 Applications for in-year admission must be made directly to the Academy, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the Academy marked for the attention of admissions officer.
-This form is available to download on the Academy's website or in hard copy from the Academy's main office. - 15.4 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
-This documentation must be submitted at the same time as the application, or the child will be placed in the next oversubscription category that applies.
+- 17.2 For the avoidance of doubt, banding does not apply to in-year admission. - 17.3 Applications for in-year admission must be made directly to the Academy, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the Academy marked for the attention of the Clerk to the Admission Committee.
+This form is available to download on the Academy's website or in hard copy from the Academy's main office.

-16 Application Procedure for Admission to Year 12 in September (External Candidates)
+18 Application Procedure for Admission to Year 12 in September (External Candidates)

-- 16.1 For the avoidance of doubt, banding does not apply to admission to Year 12. - 16.2 Applications for the admission of external candidates to Year 12 must be made directly to Harris Sixth Form, by completing and submitting a Sixth Form Admission Application Form, which is available to download on Harris Sixth Form's website www.harrissixthform.org.uk or in hard copy from the Academy's main office, and submitting it to Harris Sixth Form via email to recruitment@harrissixthform.org.uk. - 16.3 As stated above, a pre-application meeting may take place between members of the sixth form staff and candidates, to discuss course options and entry requirements.
+- 18.1 For the avoidance of doubt, banding does not apply to admission to Year 12. - Applications for the admission of external candidates to Year 12 must be made directly to Harris Sixth Form, by completing and submitting a Sixth Form Admission Application Form], which is available to download on Harris Sixth Form's website or in hard copy from the Academy's main office, and submitting it to Harris Sixth Form marked for the attention of Harris Sixth Form Admissions. - 18.3 As stated above, a pre-application meeting may take place between members of the sixth form staff and candidates, to discuss course options and entry requirements.
 This meeting is not an interview, and its outcome will play no part in the application process.
-Places are allocated solely by reference to the Minimum Academic Entry Criteria and oversubscription criteria set out in the Academy's admission arrangements. - 16.4 The application deadline for admission to Year 12 in September is Friday, 31st March 2023. - 16.5 Conditional offers will be made by Wednesday, 31st May 2023.
-These offers will be based on the predicted grades stated in the Sixth Form Admission Application Form, and will be conditional upon the external candidate meeting the Minimum Academic Entry Criteria for the courses chosen when their awarded grades are known.

-16.6 As stated above, the Academy cannot make exceptions to the determined Minimum Academic Entry Criteria, except where it is necessary for this criteria to be adjusted in compliance with the Academy's duties under the Equality Act 2010.
+Places are allocated solely by reference to the Minimum Academic Entry Criteria and oversubscription criteria set out in the Academy's admission arrangements. - 18.4 The application deadline for admission to Year 12 in September is Friday 31st March 2023. - 18.5 Conditional offers will be made by Wednesday 31st May 2023.
+These offers will be based on the predicted grades stated in the Sixth Form Admission Application Form, and will be conditional upon the external candidate meeting the Minimum Academic Entry Criteria for the courses chosen when their awarded grades are known. - As stated above, the Academy cannot make exceptions to the determined Minimum Academic Entry Criteria, except where it is necessary for this criteria to be adjusted in compliance with the Academy's duties under the Equality Act 2010.
 Exceptions cannot be made in other circumstances.

-17 Waiting List
+19 Waiting List

-- 17.1 The Academy operates a waiting list for children who are unsuccessful in achieving a place in Years 7 to 11 throughout the school year. - 17.2 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
-This means that a child's name can go down as well as up the waiting list as more names are added. - 17.3 Children placed at the Academy under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.
+- 19.1 The Academy operates a waiting list for all children who are unsuccessful in achieving a place in Years 7 to 11 throughout the school year. - 19.2 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
+The exception to this is that the last two oversubscription categories will be merged to form one category for all children not falling into any of the categories above, with places allocated using the random allocation tie breaker, simply because it is not usually possible to perform a percentage split on available places in respect of in-year admissions due to the limited numbers involved.

+- 19.3 In view of the above, parents should note that a child's name can go down as well as up the waiting list as more names are added. - 19.4 Children placed at the Academy under the Local Authority's Fair Access Protocol will take priority over children on the waiting list. - 19.5 A waiting list is not maintained for Year 12 or 13 (sixth form).

-18 Statutory Right of Appeal
+20 Statutory Right of Appeal